gstreamer-java/gst1-java-core/README.md

 API stable.
 This does not apply to the lowlevel package which is _effectively_ non-public and subject to change at any time.

-The current lead maintainer of the bindings is Neil C Smith on behalf of the [PraxisLIVE / PraxisCORE][praxislive] projects.
-The bindings are a fork of the original [GStreamer-Java][gstreamer-java] bindings for GStreamer 0.10 started by Wayne Meissner, and numerous other people have made valuable contributions to the original project and the 1.x fork over the years.
+The current lead maintainer of the bindings is Neil C Smith at [Codelerity Ltd.][codelerity].
+The bindings were initially created for [PraxisLIVE][praxislive], and are a fork of the original [GStreamer-Java][gstreamer-java] bindings for GStreamer 0.10 started by Wayne Meissner.
+Numerous other people have made valuable contributions to the original project and the 1.x fork over the years.

 Initial help on getting started, and support for open-source projects, can be obtained from the [GStreamer-Java Google Group][gstreamer-java-group].

-Commercial support is available, and sponsorship of features is welcome - please email support@praxislive.org to discuss.
+Commercial support is available, and sponsorship of additional features is welcome - please email info@codelerity.com to discuss.

 ## Requirements